AmataTul/AmataTul/README.md

 -  🎓 I'm currently studying Management Information Systems at Utah State University with an emphasis on Data Analytics.
 - 💡  I like to explore new technologies and develop data analytics solutions.
 - :telescope: I'm currently working on building my own Portfolio Website.
-- ✍️  In my free time, I try to learn new skills in data analysis and new ways to use them through programming languages.
+- ✍️  In my free time, I try to learn new skills in data analysis and new ways to utilize them through programming languages.
 - 👀 I’m mostly interested in Data Analytics and Data Science.
 - 🌱 I’m currently learning Machine Learning & Data Science with Python.
 - 📫 You can shoot me an email at amatat.tuleuova@gmail.com!
 I'll try to respond as soon as I can.